svix/terraform-provider-svix/environment_settings.md

 <strong>channels</strong> from the Consumer App Portal.
 - `enable_endpoint_mtls_config` (Boolean) <strong>Requires Enterprise plan</strong>, Allows users to configure mutual TLS (mTLS) for their endpoints.
 - `enable_endpoint_oauth_config` (Boolean) <strong>Requires Enterprise plan</strong>, Allows users to configure OAuth for their endpoints.
-- `enable_integration_management` (Boolean) Controls whether or not your users can manage integrations from the Consumer App Portal.
-We recommend disabling this if you manage integrations on your users' behalf.
 - `enable_transformations` (Boolean) Controls whether or not your users can add transformations to their endpoints.
 Transformations are code that can change a message's HTTP method, destination URL, and payload body in-flight.